Futarimiti/json-fmt/README.md

 #### `bracePaddingSpaceN :: Int`

-defines number of spaces used as paddings for a non-empty object;
+number of spaces used as paddings for a non-empty object;
 also affects number of spaces after every entry-separating comma.

 `bracePaddingSpaceN = 1`